FaisalAbusharar/CVDA/README.md

 2. Setup a discord bot, follow the tutorial [here](https://discordpy.readthedocs.io/en/stable/discord.html).
 3. Open the `CVDA.py` file.
     - Insert your Discord bot token.
+    - Insert your server ID in the guild_id variable.
     - Set the path to your preferred browser.
 4. Open the `compile.py` file.
     - Set `STARTUP=False` if you do not want the bot to run on startup.